Siroko/supernova/docs/documentation.md

-# Supernova Engine Documentation
+# Marti Engine Documentation

-Supernova is an open-source 3D engine for WebGPU, providing a modular architecture for creating 3D graphics applications in the browser.
+Marti is an open-source 3D engine for WebGPU, providing a modular architecture for creating 3D graphics applications in the browser.

 ## Table of Contents